epsilon537/boxlambda/_drafts/integrating_vera.markdown

 All registers are 32-bit wide, but higher order bits 31-12 are currently not in use.

+For a description of these registers, refer to the [VERA Programmer's Reference](https://github.com/epsilon537/vera_wishbone/blob/boxlambda/doc/VERA%20Programmer's%20Reference.md).

 The VERA Wishbone Repo
 ----------------------
 The revised VERA repository is called **vera_wishbone**: